ayw2026/ayw2026.github.io/_pages/info.md

 This year, two awards will be given during the workshop:

-- **Optit Best Presentation Award** – you can indicate your interest in participating on the abstract submission form.
+- **Optit Best Presentation Award** – You can indicate your interest in participating on the abstract submission form.
 Prize: €500.
-- **Cargoful Best Paper Award** – participation is automatic and limited to authors submitting a paper to the Springer volume.
+- **Cargoful Best Paper Award** – Participation is automatic and limited to authors submitting a paper to the Springer volume.
 Prize: €300.

 More details will be available soon.